 Hair removal prior to GCS

 Galvanic electrolysis to remove an average male beard requires 150 hours of treatment when done as one 3-hour treatment per week for 1 year.
-In practice, the treatments taper off in frequency and duration towards the end of this period as the last hairs are eliminated but this is still a year or a little more allowing for holidays and other interruptions to achieve a final result.
+In practice, the treatments taper off in frequency and duration towards the end of this period as the last hairs are eliminated but this is still a year to achieve a final result.